Providing citizens with a safe, healthy and attractive work and home environment.

 If no, the vehicle is not a junked motor vehicle.

-Are the license plates and inspection certificate on the vehicle current?
+Are the license plates on the vehicle current?

 If yes, the vehicle is not a junked motor vehicle.